manzt/trevorma.nz/README.md

-A work in progress... that remains in progress
+A work in progress... that remains in progress.

-### Tools
-This site is built with [sapper](https://github.com/sveltejs/sapper).

 ### Development
 ```bash